Boundless CLI

 The ops

-Slashes a prover for failing to meet obligations for a given request ID.
-Only the request’s buyer can slash.
+Slashes a prover for failing to meet obligations for a given request ID (only the requestor can slash):

 ops slash <REQUEST_ID>